AnkitaPorel/test/gemma3-4b.md

 ---

 ### Notes
-- Each poem is presented under its respective title and category, with the original text unchanged as per your instructions.
+- Each poem is presented under its respective title and category, with the original text unchanged.
 - Code blocks (` ```plaintext `) are used to preserve the exact formatting and content of the poems.
-- Categories are translated to English in parentheses for clarity, while keeping the Bengali original.
-- Poem 10 appears incomplete (ends with "[…]").
-It is left as-is per your request not to change any output.

-Let me know if you’d like further adjustments or additional styling!